Cpl Raymond D. Hennagir III

 On June 16, 2007, Marine Corporal Raymond D. Hennagir III was on his second deployment serving as a combat engineer with the 2nd Combat Engineer Battalion attached to the 2nd Battalion, 7th Marines, in Zaidon, Iraq, when he was severely injured in an improvised explosive device (IED) explosion.
 The blast resulted in the loss of both his legs and several fingers on his left hand.

-Raymond underwent more than 50 surgeries within two months before learning how to walk on prosthetics.
+Ray underwent more than 50 surgeries within two months before learning how to walk on prosthetics.
+He was awarded the Purple Heart medal.

-Without having the daily stress of navigating a non-adapted home, Raymond will have more time and energy to put into his future plans.
-He is currently going to school for video production and audio engineering.
-He hopes to form his own record label and make videos for local artists.
+Without having the daily stress of navigating a non-adapted home, Ray will have more time and energy to put into his future plans.
+He attended the International College of Broadcasting for video production and audio engineering.
+He hopes to have his own record label and make videos for local artists.

 Originally from New Jersey, Raymond is choosing to build his home in Texas.